Bit Brother Limited (BETS) Shares Down Despite Recent Market Volatility - News Heater

-The stock of Bit Brother Limited (NASDAQ: BETS) has decreased by -9.40 when compared to last closing price of 0.03.
-Despite this, the company has experienced a -40.00% fall in its stock price over the last five trading sessions.
+The stock price of Bit Brother Limited (NASDAQ: BETS) has plunged by -12.62 when compared to previous closing price of 0.03, but the company has seen a -11.74% decline in its stock price over the last five trading sessions.

 Is It Worth Investing in Bit Brother Limited (NASDAQ: BETS) Right Now?